 We regularly review the Proposition 65 List and reserve the right to amend this label as necessary.

-Our waste management programs cover various waste streams generated by our operations and products, and an analysis of our waste streams helps inform us of the appropriate waste segregation, treatment, and management approaches.
+Our waste management programs cover various waste streams generated by our operations and products, and an analysis of our waste streams helps inform our use of the most appropriate waste segregation, treatment, and management approaches.
 Reducing waste at the source is a critical component of our waste management program.
-We prioritize actions and encourage employees to reduce, reuse, recycle, and recover whenever possible, rather than to dispose of waste at landfills.
+We prioritize actions and encourage employees to reduce, reuse, recycle, and recover whenever possible, rather than to dispose of waste to landfills.

 Our various manufacturing processes can generate potentially hazardous waste, including chemical substances.
 We regularly monitor the type of waste generated from our manufacturing facilities, including both hazardous (e.g. batteries, accumulators, oily sludge, acid, resin) and non-hazardous waste (e.g. cardboard, paper, glass, food waste, plastic bottles, metal cans, wooden pallets).
 Both hazardous wastes and non-hazardous wastes are recycled, incinerated, or disposed of at landfills.
 We comply with applicable laws and regulations relating to the use, storage, and handling of chemicals, as well as the disposal of any potentially hazardous waste.
 Where appropriate, we engage waste management service providers to transport, treat, and dispose of waste generated from our operations.